markryall/chicanery/README.md

 * when_succeeded - when a job finishes successfully
 * when_failed - when a job finishes unsuccessfully
 * when_broken - when a previously passing job fails
-* when_fixed - when a previously succeeding job passes
+* when_fixed - when a previously failing job passes

 ## Repos